-The provider dispute resolution process ensures correct routing and timely consideration of provider disputes or appeals.
+Health Net's provider dispute resolution process ensures correct routing and timely consideration of provider disputes or appeals.
 Participating providers use this process to:

-- Appeal, challenge or request reconsideration of a claim (including a bundled group of similar claims) that has been denied or adjusted by the Plan. - Respond to a contested claim that the participating provider does not agree requires additional information for adjudication.
-A contested claim is one for which the Plan needs more information in order to process the claim. - Challenge a request by the Plan for reimbursement for an overpayment of a claim. - Seek resolution of a billing determination or other contractual dispute with the Plan. - Appeal a PPG's written determination following its dispute resolution process when the dispute involves an issue of medical necessity or utilization review, to the Plan for a de novo review, provided the appeal is made within 60 business days of the written determination.
+- Appeal, challenge or request reconsideration of a claim (including a bundled group of similar claims) that has been denied or adjusted by Health Net. - Respond to a contested claim that the participating provider does not agree requires additional information for adjudication.
+A contested claim is one for which Health Net needs more information in order to process the claim. - Challenge a request by Health Net for reimbursement for an overpayment of a claim. - Seek resolution of a billing determination or other contractual dispute with Health Net. - Appeal a PPG's written determination following its dispute resolution process when the dispute involves an issue of medical necessity or utilization review, to Health Net for a de novo review, provided the appeal is made within 60 business days of Health Net's or PPG's written determination.

-Additional processes depending on the provider's contractual relationship with the Plan include challenging:
+Additional processes depending on the provider's contractual relationship with Health Net include challenging:

-- Capitated PPG liability for medical services and payments that are the result of the Plan's decisions arising from member grievances, appeals and other member services actions. - Capitation deductions that are the result of the Plan's decisions arising from member billings, claims or member eligibility determinations.
+- Capitated PPG or hospital liability for medical services and payment that are the result of Health Net decisions arising from member grievances, appeals and other member services actions. - Capitation deductions that are the result of Health Net decisions arising from member billings, claims or member eligibility determinations.

-The Plan does not charge providers of service who submit disputes to the Medi-Cal Appeals Unit for processing provider disputes and does not discriminate or retaliate against a provider who uses the provider dispute process.
+Health Net does not charge providers of service who submit disputes to the Health Net Medi-Cal Appeals Unit for processing provider disputes and does not discriminate or retaliate against a provider who uses the provider dispute process.
+Further, providers participating through a Health Net PPG cannot be charged a processing fee when utilizing the PPG's provider dispute process.

 Disputes regarding the denial of a referral or a prior authorization request are considered member appeals.
-Although providers may appeal on a member's behalf, the member appeal process must be followed (refer to page 101, Member Appeal Procedure, for more information).
+Although providers may appeal on a member's behalf, the member appeal process must be followed (refer to page 121, Member Appeal Procedure for more information).